kristobalus/test-tasks/readme.md

 ATTENTION, PLEASE!!

-I want to mention several issues that I found in *task-2* and that you should fix before passing test to next candidate.
+I want to mention several issues that I found in *task-2*.

 1. First of all in description of task-2 it is said "provided unit test".
 ```text